top of page

 Maximum’s ecosystem:

-• Predictive maintenance
+• Predictive monitoring capabilities

-• Advanced filtering for large installations
+• Advanced filtering for large-scale deployments

 • Seamless remote management